BradGaddis/Godot-On-Rails-Shooter-Character-Controller/README.md

+# What This Plugin Is:

 My aim here is to make available my character controller for my game Raigon.

+The initial plan was to de-couple my character controller for future projects, but the scope of this project seems to be increasing as I learn more about making editor plugins for Godot, so who knows where this will ultimately go.

-Currently, this addon does not work.
+  Currently, this addon does not work as expected.
 I am actively working to make it so it does, so stay tuned for that update.

 # Installation:

+Requires Godot Editor 4.5+

 Clone this repo into the `addons` folder of your project recursively:

 ```

 git clone https://github.com/BradGaddis/godot-on-rails-third-person-shooter-character-controller rails_character_controler --recursive

 ```

 # Usage:

-You will need to restart your project after enabling this plugin.
+It is suggested that you restart your project after enabling this plugin.

-###### Tentative usage docs:
-You will always need to assign the RailsComponent from however you are managing your level system.
+###### Actively developing:
+After enabling this plugin, you can open it from the top of the editor and toggle on which components you want to add to your character.
+Presently, only a `FlightCharacter` is supported, and you must name your character before it can be added to the game.
+It will save with the name that you give it on the top level of your project.

-	Presently, the character requires that you have a RailsComponent node in the level and assigned to the character
+The character requires that you have a `RailsComponent` node in the level and assigned to the character in question, as well as its active `PathFollow3D` assigned.

 More TBD

+---

 # Features / Roadmap:
+- [x] Character creator from the editor

-- [ ] Add character by adding a single tool script to the scene
+	- [ ] Support for multiple character creation types
+	- [ ] Support for overwriting characters
-- [ ] Character creater from the editor
+	- [ ] Interactive editor for creating the character
+- [ ] Potentially integrate with Dialogic?

 #### Flight Vehicle Character
 - [x] rail movement